Azure/azure-sdk-for-python/azure-core/README.md

 #### SansIOHTTPPolicy

-If a policy just modifies or annotate the request based on the HTTP specification, it's then a subclass of SansIOHTTPPolicy and will work in either Pipeline or AsyncPipeline context.
+If a policy just modifies or annotates the request based on the HTTP specification, it's then a subclass of SansIOHTTPPolicy and will work in either Pipeline or AsyncPipeline context.
-This is a simple abstract class, that can act before the request is done, or act after.
+This is a simple abstract class, that can act before the request is done, or after.
 For instance:

 - Setting headers in the request
-- Logging the request in and the response out
+- Logging the request and/or response

 A SansIOHTTPPolicy should implement one or more of the following methods:
 ```python